OfficeDev/Office-Add-in-samples/Excel-custom-functions/AzureFunction/README.md

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 ----------
-## Scenario: Try out an Azure function from localhost
+## Try out the Azure function from localhost

 This sample moves the `Add` custom function to an Azure function named `AddTwo()`.
 The Azure function adds the two numbers and returns the result.
 The next steps will run the sample.
 If you want to know how it works, jump down to the explanation section.